baetyl/baetyl/CONTRIBUTING.md

 4. Create pull request

-   You can push and file a pull request to OpenEdge official repository [https://github.com/baidu/openedge](https://github.com/baidu/openedge).
+   You can push and file a pull request to Baetyl official repository [https://github.com/baetyl/baetyl](https://github.com/baetyl/baetyl).
 To create a pull request, please follow [these steps](https://help.github.com/articles/creating-a-pull-request/).
-Once the OpenEdge repository reviewer approves and merges your pull request, you will see the code which contributed by you in the OpenEdge official repository.
+Once the Baetyl repository reviewer approves and merges your pull request, you will see the code which contributed by you in the Baetyl official repository.

 ## Code Review